-Lasagna alla Bolognese comes from Italy, but i guess you already knew that 🙂
+Lasagna alla Bolognese comes from Italy, but I guess you already knew that 🙂

-Almost in every house I know, Lasagna alla Bolognese is standard dinner dish.
-It’s considered as quick and easy.
+Almost in every house I know, Lasagna alla Bolognese is a standard dinner dish.
+It’s considered quick and easy.
 And that’s how I got to know lasagna – quick and easy.
 After I have lived in Italy I have tried another version of that dish but that still wasn’t this I discovered looking for traditional recipes.
 The real Bolognese supposed to be cooked for over 2 hours and trust me, you have never easting such minced meat before.
 It’s the best lasagna I and my husband have ever eaten.
 The traditional way of cooking won again!

 Traditional Lasagna alla Bolognese

 - 200 g Parmesan cheese

 - 500 g lasagne